-The overall goals of the mathematics program are to have students build confidence in their mathematical ability, develop problem-solving skills, and learn to communicate and reason mathematically as they gain an appreciation for the value of mathematics in their lives.
+The Mathematics 100/200 Series aims to have middle school students build confidence in their mathematical ability, develop problem-solving skills, and learn to communicate and reason mathematically as they gain an appreciation for the value of mathematics in their lives.

 The regular curriculum covers the drawing of conclusions from data, patterns in geometry, integers and variable expressions, algebraic equations and inequalities, graphing in the coordinate plane, functions, and rational numbers.
 Students also study data and numerical relationships, functions, systems of equations and inequalities, and right triangle trigonometry.
 They practice solving linear equations and inequalities.